If you are beginning to drive, prepare to dig deep to pay for car insurance.

 Tip iconAverage car insurance rates for teens: 16-year-olds

-Here’s the average annual car insurance rate for a 16-year-old who has their own policy:
+Here’s the average annual car insurance rates for a 16-year-old on their own policy:

 The cost of car insurance for a 16-year-old driver will vary based upon factors like your coverage limits, state and car make/model.
-Although adding a teen to a parent’s policy is cheaper than having a separate policy, the cost of adding a teen driver can still be hundreds of dollars.
+Although adding a teen to a parent’s policy is cheaper than having a separate policy, the cost of adding a teen driver can still be hundreds of dollars a month.

 Teenagers can only get their own insurance policies if they’re emancipated adults or have reached the age of majority.
 Otherwise, they’ll have to be insured under a parent’s policy.